Coboat #2 – Seven Days Island Hopping in Greece

 It’s many people’s dream to do island hopping in Greece!

-At the end of June, beginning of July I spent an emotional week on Coboat.
-You can read here why this week was so special for me.
-Today though we are not talking about Coboat the Coliving Space, but about the trip with the catamaran from island to island!
+At the end of June, beginning of July, I spent an emotional week on Coboat.
+Today, I want to present you the trip with the catamaran from island to island!

 Island Hopping in Greece